Program Design: The Mindful Tech Architecture

 Data-driven, objective, flexible, and strictly private.

-These are the "Diagnostic Tools" that set this program apart from the other programs out there
+These are the "Diagnostic Tools" that set this program apart from the other programs out there.
+Medical-grade wearables and questionnaires, coupled with analysis software makes sure you track your progress objectively over time.

-• Hardware: Wearable ECG Sensors.
-(Used during sessions for real-time Heart Rate Variability (HRV) biofeedback).
+Used during sessions for real-time Heart Rate Variability (HRV) biofeedback.

 • PHQ-9: Depression Severity.